StanfordAHA/CGRAFlowDoc/bsbuilder/bsbuilder.md

 + Routing

 ## Placement Section
-An example of the placement section is shown below:
+An example of the placement section is shown below.
+Note, any text following a pound-sign (`#`) is treated as a comment (i.e. it is ignored).
 ```
 Tx0102_add(wire,wire)                       # add_704_707_708$binop
 Tx0105_sle(wire,const255_255)               # smin_689_690_691$scomp$compop